Susan C. Reinhard, PhD, RN, FAAN, Senior Vice President, AARP Public Policy Institute and Chief Strategist, Center to

 Meredith Rucker Hunter, MS, Communications & Outreach Manager firstname.lastname@example.org

 Meredith Rucker Hunter leads CCNA’s communications efforts in support of the Future of Nursing: Campaign for Action.
 Prior to joining AARP five years ago, she spent nine years in the public relations agency world where she led multi-faceted communications and outreach projects for large foundations, non-profits, associations and advocacy organizations reaching out to consumers, providers, funders, and policy makers.
-Throughout her career, Meredith has communicated about a variety of health and health care issues, including quality, long-term care, end-of-life care, chronic conditions, mental health, the nursing workforce and reproductive health.
+Throughout her career, Hunter has communicated about a variety of health and health care issues, including quality, long-term care, end-of-life care, chronic conditions, mental health, the nursing workforce and reproductive health.
 She is particularly proud of her contributions to Last Acts, a national public education campaign to improve the care Americans receive at the end of their lives.
 This work was the foundation for Meredith’s understanding of the tough health care issues facing people and families, and helped her build partnerships with the consumer, quality and provider stakeholders critical to health care reform.
-Meredith received a master of science in justice, law and society from American University and a bachelor of arts in government and politics from George Mason University.
+Hunter received a master of science in justice, law and society from American University and a bachelor of arts in government and politics from George Mason University.